angeldollface/luhny.cs/README.markdown

 ### As a library

 Make sure to include the path to the file in your `*.csproj`file.
-You can then use this library in the in your code.
+You can then use this library in your own code.
 Below is a small code sample of how you would validate an IMEI number using this library:

 ```Csharp
 using LuhnyLib;